202 South Street

 There are innumerable advice columns, books and blogs offering suggestions about the things parents must know when helping their student choose a college.
 Here are a few of the most common, with our answers in the clearest, direct language we can muster.

-2. Graduation rates and academic support: about 80% of students who enter Honors graduate from Ferris with their desired degree.
+About 80% of students who enter Honors graduate from Ferris with their desired degree.
 More than 95% of students who start Honors return to Ferris after 1 year.
 That is higher than the rate of equally qualified students who started Ferris without Honors.

-3. Adjusting to campus: The Honors Peer Mentors match new students with returning students to serve as resources during their adjustment to campus and to Honors.
+The Honors Peer Mentors match new students with returning students to serve as resources during their adjustment to campus and to Honors.
 Housing staff are also helpful as students develop the independence necessary to succeed.
 The Honors office always welcomes student questions and will work hard to connect them to appropriate resources.

-5. Roommates / Housing: As most students in Honors have single rooms, there are few, if any, roommate conflicts.
+As most students in Honors have single rooms, there are few, if any, roommate conflicts.
 When they do occur, they are handled by the professional housing staff.
 The Honors halls are very quiet and studious.
 The environment tends to be academically-focused, supportive by challenging.